krlabs/wordpress-reverse-shell/README.md

-# wordpress-reverse-shell
+# Wordpress Reverse Shell Plugin
-Wordpress Reverse Shell plugin
+Malware plugin for Wordpress with Reverse Shell code.
+It is intended for pentesters and for training purposes.